unionai/union-cloud-infrastructure/union-ai-admin/aws/README.md

 #### Resources
 - It will create 3 policies:
-   - `read-policy`: This policy only provides permissions to list, get, and describe permissions.
+   - `support-policy`: This policy only provides permissions to list, get, and describe permissions.
    - `updater-policy`: This policy will only provide permissions to modify a few resources, such as node groups, EKS versions, and some EC2 permissions.
    - `provisioner-policy`: This policy only provides full administration permissions, including creating, deleting, tagging, and untagging resources.
 - It will create an AWS IAM role `unionai-provisioner-role` and attach all 3 policies to it.